-\checkmark Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).
+$\sqrt{}$ Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).
 0 Payments for some, but not all, waiver services are made through an approved MMIS.
 Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64.
 0 Payments for waiver services are not made through an approved MMIS.
 Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: 0 Payments for waiver services are made by a managed care entity or entities.
 The managed care entity is paid a monthly capitated payment per eligible enrollee through an approved MMIS.
 Describe how payments are made to the managed care entity or entities:

-b.
+- b.
 Direct payment.
-In addition to providing that the Medicaid agency makes payments directly to providers of waiver services, payments for waiver services are made utilizing one or more of the following arrangements (select at least one):
+In addition to providing that the Medicaid agency makes payments directly to providers of waiver services, payments for waiver services are made utilizing one or more of the following arrangements (select at least one): - The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities. - ☐ The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program. - $\sqrt{}$ The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.

-\checkmark The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities.
-The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program. \checkmark The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.
-Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the functions that the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent: For participants enrolled in the Self-Directed Services Delivery Model (as described in Appendix E), W waiver program services will be paid by the Fiscal Management Services (FMS) provider.
-The FMS will then submit the claim through MMIS.
+Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the functions that the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent:

+For participants enrolled in the Self-Directed Services Delivery Model (as described in Appendix E), Wwaiver program services will be paid by the Fiscal Management Services (FMS) provider.
+The FMS will then submit the claim through MMIS.- Providers are informed of the billing process during orientation and training.

 The DDA will monitor and conduct oversight of the FMS by including their activities in the Utilization Review process outlined in Appendix I-a to assess their performance and to ensure the integrity of the financial transactions that they perform.

 The utilization review contractor will conduct a remote audit of the FMS provider, requesting and reviewing information, including: staff notes and logs for the participants identified in the remote audit; the staffing qualifications, timesheets, payroll records and receipts; and any other documentation required by MDH.
-For the utilization review, the scope of the post- payment review is limited to a statistically valid sample of participants and claims by service with a 95% +/-5% confidence interval.
+For the utilization review, the scope of the post-payment review is limited to a statistically valid sample of participants and claims by service with a 95% +/-5% confidence interval.
 The review period will be one year of services.

-Appendix I: 16